Chris Columbus (filmmaker): 2001–2010: Harry Potter and other film series

-After reading J. K. Rowling's 1997 fantasy novel Harry Potter and the Philosopher's Stone, Columbus expressed a strong desire to direct the film adaptation.
+After his daughter's request to read J. K. Rowling's 1997 fantasy novel Harry Potter and the Philosopher's Stone, Columbus expressed a strong desire to direct the film adaptation.
 In 2000, he convinced Warner Bros. to select him as director for it.
 The film is the first installment of the Harry Potter film series and was written by Steve Kloves and produced by David Heyman.
 The story follows Harry Potter's first year at Hogwarts School of Witchcraft and Wizardry and his self-discovery as a famous wizard.
 Columbus relocated to the United Kingdom with his family to focus on directing.
 Columbus said the casting process was "very intense", but Daniel Radcliffe, Rupert Grint, and Emma Watson were eventually picked for the lead roles.
 Filming began on September 29, 2000, and lasted for 180 days.
 The film premiered at the Odeon Leicester Square in London on November 4, 2001, to critical and commercial success, grossing $975.1 million worldwide.
 The film was praised for its sets, costumes, casting, musical score, cinematography and special effects.
 In addition, it was nominated for three Academy Awards for Best Original Score, Best Art Direction and Best Costume Design.

 In 2002, Columbus returned to direct the second installment, Harry Potter and the Chamber of Secrets (2002), based on Rowling's second novel.
 Featuring much of the same cast from the first film, the story follows Harry Potter's second year at the school when a chamber is opened unleashing a monster.
 Producer David Heyman said, "Fortunately, we benefited from the experience of the first film ... [the cast] have maintained their enthusiasm, sense of wonder".
 Columbus also opted to use more handheld cameras for freedom of movement.
 The film was released to theaters on November 15, 2002.
 Harry Potter and the Chamber of Secrets shared similar critical acclaim to the first film, and grossed $879 million worldwide.
 A. O. Scott of The New York Times observed that the film was long but praised it for the special effects and "thrilling" sequences.
 At the 2003 BAFTA Awards, the film garnered nominations for Best Production Design, Best Sound, and Best Special Visual Effects.